OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-\paragraph{Contributions} In this paper, we present the \textit{first} comprehensive mixup visual classification benchmark, called OpenMixup, which also offers a unified modular mixup-based model design and training codebase framework for visual representation learning.
-Extensive experiments on both \textit{static} and \textit{dynamic} mixup baselines are conducted across various visual classification datasets.
-Detailed empirical analysis provides an in-depth investigation, offering valuable observations and insights that contribute to a more systematic comprehension of mixups.
-We anticipate that this study can not only provide a standardized mixup benchmark and a practical platform but also contribute substantial value to both industrial usage and future research progress in the mixup community.
-Finally, we encourage users in the community to extend their valuable feedback to us and contribute to our OpenMixup codebase for building a more constructive mixup representation learning framework through GitHub.
+\textbf{Contributions.} This paper presents OpenMixup, the \textit{first} comprehensive mixup augmentation benchmark and open-source codebase for visual representation learning, where 18 mixup algorithms are trained and thoroughly evaluated on 11 diverse vision datasets.
+The released codebase not only bolsters the entire benchmark but can facilitate broader under-explored mixup applications and downstream tasks.
+Furthermore, observations and insights are obtained through different aspects of empirical analysis that are previously under-explored, such as GPU memory usage, loss landscapes, PL exponent alpha metrics, and more, contributing to a deeper and more systematic comprehension of mixup augmentation.
+We anticipate that our OpenMixup benchmark and codebase can further contribute to fair and reproducible mixup research and we also encourage researchers and practitioners in the community to extend their valuable feedback to us and contribute to OpenMixup for building a more constructive mixup-based visual representation learning codebase together through GitHub.

-\paragraph{Limitations and Future Works} The scope of this work is largely limited to the most representative supervised visual classification tasks, albeit we provide Transfer Learning to Object Detection and more detailed benchmarking results in the supplementary materials for a better evaluation of mixup methods.
-The OpenMixup codebase framework can be extended to other tasks and scenarios, such as object detection, semantic segmentation, and self-supervised visual representation learning.
-We believe this work as the \textit{first} mixup benchmarking study can give the research community a kick-start, and we plan to extend our work in these directions in the future.
+\textbf{Limitations and Future Works.} The benchmarking scope of this work mainly focuses on visual classification, albeit we have supported a broader range of tasks in the proposed codebase and have conducted transfer learning experiments to object detection and semantic segmentation tasks to draw preliminary conclusions.
+We are aware of this and have prepared it upfront for future work.
+For example, our codebase can be easily extended to other computer vision tasks and datasets for further mixup benchmarking experiments and evaluations if necessary.
+Moreover, our observations and insights can also be of great value to the community for a more comprehensive understanding of mixup augmentation techniques.
+We believe this work as the \textit{first} mixup benchmarking study is enough to serve as a kick-start, and we plan to extend our work in these directions in the future.